Statistics on rubbish collection in Christchurch.

 For a comparison of the waste tonnages across waste streams please refer to the graph below.

-The waste sent to landfill from Christchurch includes rubbish from:
+The waste sent to landfill from Council facilities includes rubbish from:

 The types of recoverable and non-recoverable waste sent to landfill 2018: